-Electrical Engineering Partnerships (EEP) Program is a newly initiated program that seeks to be a gateway of collaboration with industry partners, so that the partner can synergistically engage in all three aspects of the University’s mission: connecting students with the next step beyond school, educating the students, and introducing innovative research results.
+Electrical and Computer Engineering Partnerships (ECEP) Program is a newly initiated program that seeks to be a gateway of collaboration with industry partners, so that the partner can synergistically engage in all three aspects of the University’s mission: connecting students with the next step beyond school, educating the students, and introducing innovative research results.

 Fig. 1 – Involvement of partner with Research, Education, and Networking.